Chevrotain/chevrotain/packages/website/docs/features/gates.md

 # Gates

-Chevrotain supports Gates on parsing DSL method.
+Chevrotain supports Gates on parsing DSL methods.
 Gates act as a type of **guard condition** that prevents an alternative from being taken.
 Gates are often used in combination with parametrized rules to represent multiple variants of the same parsing rule while avoiding code duplication.